michaelmcgee/sample-website/README.md

 the email list](http://learnenough.com/#email_list) and [follow @learnenough ](http://twitter.com/learnenough) on Twitter.

+I'm just going to do something simple here to test Git Push.

 After finishing *Learn Enough™ Git to Be Dangerous*, you'll know enough Git to be *dangerous*.
 This means you'll be able to use Git to track changes in your projects, back up data, share your work with others, and collaborate